ndarosa2/CS598_DL4H_Project/README.md

  1. Download the original paper's repository (patient_trajectory_prediction) [1]
  2. Download the QuickUMLS repository (QuickUMLS) [5]
  3. In patient_trajectory_prediction, do the following
- 	a.
-Copy MIMIC's NOTEEVENTS.csv into the data_cleaning folder
+ 	* Copy MIMIC's NOTEEVENTS.csv into the data_cleaning folder
- 	b.
-Change directory to data_cleaning and
+ 	* Change directory to data_cleaning and
-	c.
-Run noteEvents_preproc.py.
+	* Run noteEvents_preproc.py.
 		* python noteEvents_preproc.py NOTEEVENTS.csv